 Animal clinical isolates

 Bacteria causing clinical disease in animals are mostly susceptible to antibiotics relevant for treatment.
-Respiratory pathogens from farm animals and horses are generally susceptible to benzylpenicillin, but penicillin resistance is common in Staphylococcus pseudintermedius from dogs and occurs in S. aureus from horses and Staphylococcus felis from cats.
+Respiratory pathogens from farm animals and horses are generally susceptible to bensylpenicillin, but penicillin resistance is common in Staphylococcus pseudintermedius from dogs and occurs in S. aureus from horses and S. felis from cats.
 Resistance in E. coli occurs in all animals but is most prominent in enteric isolates from young calves.
-Susceptibility testing for guidance in antibiotic therapy is warranted, especially for staphylococci and E. coli.
+Susceptibility testing for guidance in antibiotic therapy is warranted, especially for staphylococci, E. coli and, Brachyspira spp.